I’ve rounded up 58 fun and budget-friendly gift wrapping ideas for anyone on your list.

 This is a great way to showcase some favorite pieces of art.
 Design*Sponge includes a link to their image source which is a museum in Amsterdam.
 The Rijksmuseum’s website has amazing photographs of their curated collections.
 The engravings of Sietske Berendse would be beautiful on other gifts throughout the year too.

-Alternate idea: If there’s a baby in your family, it would be so cute to use the paper clay and make an impression of their hand for grandparents’ gifts.
+Alternate idea: If there’s a baby in your family, it would be so cute to use the air dry clay and make an impression of their hand for grandparents’ gifts.

-Alternate idea: Handprints and thumbprint Christmas characters would be adorable on the black paper too.
+Alternate idea: Handprints and fingerprint Christmas characters would be adorable on the black paper too.

 Alternate idea: You could also use pom-poms as part of a gift: earrings, key chain, crocheted hat topper, garland, pencil topper, etc. The ideas are limitless.